-When using the Data Toggle method after an Erase cycle, Figure 5 still applies. the Toggle Flag (DQ6) bit toggles until the Erase cycle is complete.
-A 1 on the Error Flag (DQ5) bit indicates a time-out condition on the Erase cycle; a 0 indicates no error.
-The MCU can read any location within the sector being erased to get the Toggle Flag (DQ6) bit and the Error Flag (DQ5) bit.
+When using the Data Toggle method after an Erase cycle, Figure 8 still applies. the Toggle Flag Bit (DQ6) toggles until the Erase cycle is complete.
+A '1' on the Error Flag Bit (DQ5) indicates a timeout condition on the Erase cycle; a '0' indicates no error.
+The MCU can read any location within the sector being erased to get the Toggle Flag Bit (DQ6) and the Error Flag Bit (DQ5).